InnerShadow/Organization-of-data-processing/Lab3_5/README.md

 # Lab3_5
 ## Get dataset of Power Consumption.
-Choose one zone and create forecasting model to predict future pawer Consumption.
-Use both statistics models and deep learning.
+Choose one zone and create forecasting model to predict future power Consumption.
+Use both statistics models and deep learning methods.

 ### [**Code**](/Lab3_5/lab3_5.ipynb)